You’ve seen it. In rush-hour traffic or the drop-off lane.

 we can only sit and smolder from the burn.

-So we sit at the river’s edge with only her to hear us whisper our orphaned questions without answers.
+So we sit at the river’s edge with just her to hear us whisper our orphaned questions without answers.
 When the sun dips below the canyon walls, we pry our feet from her bank and watch as she loosens the black sand between our toes.

 “Sometimes,” says Lilly, “You just have to let the pain wash over you.”